Medical expert of the article

 - 12-10 points - deep stunning;

-Classification of the violation of consciousness allows to a certain extent to judge the degree and level of brain damage and justify the prognosis of the disease.
-Exit from a coma (moderate coma, coma I) is possible, while the normal operation of the brain can be completely restored.
-Deep coma (coma II) often ends with a lethal outcome or transition to a chronic condition.
+Classifications of impaired consciousness allow us to judge to a certain extent the extent and level of brain damage and to justify the prognosis of the disease.
+Coming out of a coma (moderate coma, coma I) is possible, and normal brain function can be fully restored.
+Deep coma (coma II) often ends in death or transition to a chronic condition.
 Extreme coma (atonic, coma III) is almost always irreversible.